Things You'll Need:

 Step 5

 Add the liquid mixture to the bucket containing the dry mix.
-Blend all ingredients until it resembles thickened peanut butter.
+Blend all the ingredients until it resembles thickened peanut butter.
 If it is too runny, add up to 2 additional cups of Portland cement in small amounts at a time, but do not exceed the recommended 8 cups of total dry mixture.
 Blend often and well, testing the consistency with each addition of cement.
-When it's done, a large spoonful of the mixture should maintain its shape when dropped onto the rest of the batch.
+When it is done, a large spoonful of the mixture should maintain its shape when dropped onto the rest of the batch.

 Step 6